uob-coms20007/uob-coms20007.github.io/syntax/writing-grammars.md

 There are quite a number of nonterminals, but there is a sense (which we will make more precise later) that the first three are really doing all the heavy lifting in the description of this language.
 The latter seven non-terminals are just describing two things: the shape of numbers and the shape of variable names (also known as identifiers).

 Note: there is nothing special about the particular letters used for the nonterminals, we could have used alternative names and we would still consider it essentially the same description of the While programming language.
 For example, if we replaced everywhere in the rules the letter N by the letter P.

+Some remarks on the notation:
+  * $\mathsf{skip}$ is the "do nothing" statement, it has no effect when executed
+  * $V \leftarrow A$ is an assignment statement: assign the value described by the arithmetic expression derived from $A$ to the variable whose name derives from $V$.
+  * { $S$ } are just brackets for statements (as parentheses are to expressions)
+  * We use $;$ to combine two statements by executing them in sequence, rather than as a terminator for every (atomic) statement, so e.g. $x \leftarrow 2; y \leftarrow 3$ is a perfectly good statement derivable from $S$.

 ### Derivation